Caring for Those in Crisis

-In every disaster that we respond to, Water Mission seeks to provide solutions for both the immediate and long-term needs of the people that have been impacted.
-Generally speaking, these needs fall into three categories:
+In every disaster response, Water Mission seeks to provide solutions that meet both the immediate and long-term needs of the people who have been impacted.